Vital Balla

-Vital Balla is a Congolese politician.
+Vital Balla (December 13, 1936 – August 24, 2025) was a Congolese politician.
+He is the co-founder of the Congolese Association for Friendship Among Peoples (ACAP).

+Balla was born in Madingou, Bouenza on December 13th, 1936.
+He entered public service in 1956 and was the co-establisher of the Congolese Association for Friendship Among Peoples (ACAP) in 1965.
+He became the ambassador extraordinary and plenipotentiary to Cuba in 1976.
+Later, in Brazzaville, Balla served as deputy to the People's National Assembly in 1989 as well as a member of the Higher Council of the Republic in 1991.
+Balla also became a presidential envoy in 2011.

+Career

 In 1972 he was included as a member of the Central Committee of the Congolese Party of Labour (PCT), and he remained a member of that body until 1991.

 As of 2000, Balla was the second vice-president of the committee appointed to oversee the ceasefire in Brazzaville.

 Balla is the president of the Congolese Association for Friendship with the Peoples (ACAP), a position he has held since 1974.
 As of 1984, he served as vice president of the World Peace Council.

+Awards

 In 2010 he was awarded the China-Africa Friendship Award, along with personalities such as Kenneth Kaunda of Zambia.
 In October 2011, Balla was awarded the Cuban Friendship Medal by ICAP.